Analysis | How removal under the 25th Amendment works: A beginner’s guide

 That date is important because the 25th Amendment provides a four-day window for the vice president and either the Cabinet or the commission to respond.
 Meaning that if they don't offer a written response to Hatch and Ryan by Oct.
 5, Trump stays president.

 There are a few unanswered questions about this.
 The first is who is president for those four days.
-Seidman noted that it wasn’t “perfectly clear which clause modifies which clause” and, therefore, hard to know whether Trump is president until Pence et al. reply or whether they maintain the presidency for those four days, giving it up if they don’t object.
+Seidman noted that it isn’t “perfectly clear which clause modifies which clause” and, therefore, hard to know whether Trump is president until Pence et al. reply or whether they maintain the presidency for those four days, giving it up if they don’t object.
 Seidman figured it was the former, that Trump became president immediately.
-None of this has been tested in real life, of course, and it’s safe to assume that this fight would at some point end up before the Supreme Court.
+None of this has been tested in real life, of course, and it’s safe to assume that such a fight would end up before the Supreme Court.

 The other question that arises from this section of the amendment is who can object to Trump's reassertion of power.
 If Pence joins with the commission to oust Trump, can he then join with the Cabinet to oppose Trump's reinstatement?
 Probably, according to Seidman.